-The WAHTN is a collaboration of 21 state-wide contributing member partners and two associates which includes Western Australia’s major hospitals, Department of Health, Medical Research Institutes, five universities and two private hospitals.
+The WAHTN is a collaboration of 21 state-wide contributing member partners and seven associates which includes Western Australia’s major hospitals, Department of Health, Medical Research Institutes, five universities and two private hospitals.

 Members compromise the founding Partners of WAHTN and signatories to the unincorporated joint venture agreement.
 Members include the WA Department of Health, WA Universities, WA Medical Research Institutes and WA Health Service Boards.

 - Curtin University

 - Department of Health WA

 - Ear Science Institute

 - Harry Perkins Institute of Medical Research